Jacquard/Hashcat-Time-crck-Magic/README.md

 This small C code, compiled with "-fPIC -shared" makes some magic to the old program versions and makes them active again.

-UPDATE: For a better performance, compile it with "-fPIE -shared".
-This reduces the execution time.

 ## How to use the program:

 After the compilation, open a terminal and type: